lingxu-wxw/SE_Notes/计算机体系结构/Computer Architecture Quiz 2 - 计算机体系结构.md

 * Select one that is not hardware-based technique

-  * A. SMT		B. MSI		C. vector chaining	D. strip mining	D. speculation
+  * A. SMT		B. MSI		C. vector chaining	D. strip mining	E. speculation

 * The concept of SIMT is related to: